 For those who are still unsure about whether it is safe to embark on negotiations with an opposing attorney, or, whether the communication you are about to send is protected by either Evidence Code §1152 or §1119, it is better to be safe than sorry.
 Consult an experienced attorney who can give you the right answer while the opportunity presents itself.

-At the Law & Mediation Firm of Klueck & Hoppes, we are experienced attorneys who can provide you with tailored advice to guide you through the rules and evidence codes that pertain to your family law case.
+At Family Law San Diego, we are experienced attorneys who can provide you with tailored advice to guide you through the rules and evidence codes that pertain to your family law case.
 To schedule a detailed one-hour consultation, please contact us online or call our office at (619) 448-6500.
 We are here for you.